dmesser/ansible-rolling-upgrade/README.md

 This is a Continuous Integration / Continuous Deployment example leveraging the concept of Infrastructure-as-Data provided by Ansible.

-A sufficiently complex multi-tier application is orchestrated across multiple systems, networks and load balancers stood up in an OpenStack environment.
+A sufficiently complex multi-tier application (Rails + PostgreSQL) is orchestrated across multiple systems, networks and load balancers stood up in an OpenStack environment.
 The deployment process is covered in Ansible Plays and Roles end-to-end.
 Updates to the application are enabled by a rolling re-deployment of the application.

 ### Requirements